 If you were an active uniformed service member and you retire, you are now eligible to enroll in FEDVIP dental coverage and, if enrolled in a TRICARE health plan, FEDVIP vision coverage.
-You are considered newly eligible for the program and have 60 days from the date you became eligible to enroll in FEDVIP.
-Or, you can enroll in FEDVIP during an annual open season.
+You are considered newly eligible for the program and may enroll 31 days prior to your military retirement date, up to 60 days from the date you became eligible to enroll in FEDVIP, or you can enroll in FEDVIP during an annual open season.
+Enrolling prior to your retirement date will prevent a gap in dental coverage between your active duty or reserve dental plan and your new FEDVIP plan.